dapr/dotnet-sdk/daprdocs/content/en/dotnet-sdk-docs/dotnet-integrations/_index.md

 ---
 type: docs
 title: "Developing applications with the Dapr .NET SDK"
-linkTitle: "Development Guidance"
+linkTitle: "Deployment Integrations"
-weight: 100000
+weight: 90000
-description: Guidance for developing Dapr applications with the .NET SDK
+description: Deployment integrations with the Dapr .NET SDK
 ---

 ## Thinking more than one at a time